ros-controls/ros2_control/hardware_interface/doc/joints_userdoc.rst

 Nomenclature
 ############

-Degrees of Freedom (DOF)
+Degrees of Freedom (DoF)
   From `wikipedia <https://en.wikipedia.org/wiki/Degrees_of_freedom_(mechanics)>`__:

-    In physics, the degrees of freedom (DOF) of a mechanical system is the number of independent parameters that define its configuration or state.
+    In physics, the degrees of freedom (DoF) of a mechanical system is the number of independent parameters that define its configuration or state.

 Joint
   A joint is a connection between two links.
-In the ROS world, two types are typical: Revolute (having position limits; or continuous without position limits) or prismatic.
+In the ROS ecosystem, three types are more typical: Revolute (A hinge joint with position limits), Continuous (A continuous hinge without any position limits) or Prismatic (A sliding joint that moves along the axis).

   In general, a joint can be actuated or non-actuated, also called passive.
 Passive joints are joints that do not have their own actuation mechanism but instead allow movement by external forces or by being passively moved by other joints.
-A passive joint can have a DOF of one, such as a pendulum, or it can be part of a parallel kinematic mechanism with zero DOF.
+A passive joint can have a DoF of one, such as a pendulum, or it can be part of a parallel kinematic mechanism with zero DoF.

 Serial Kinematics
-  Serial kinematics refers to the arrangement of joints in a robotic manipulator where each joint is independent of the others, and the number of joints is equal to the DOF of the kinematic chain.
+  Serial kinematics refers to the arrangement of joints in a robotic manipulator where each joint is independent of the others, and the number of joints is equal to the DoF of the kinematic chain.

-  A typical example is an industrial robot with six revolute joints, having six DOF.
+  A typical example is an industrial robot with six revolute joints, having 6-DoF.
 Each joint can be actuated independently, and the end-effector can be moved to any position and orientation in the workspace.

 Kinematic Loops
   On the other hand, kinematic loops, also known as closed-loop mechanisms, involve several joints that are connected in a kinematic chain and being actuated together.
-This means that the joints are coupled and cannot be moved independently: In general, the number of DOFs is smaller than the number of joints.
+This means that the joints are coupled and cannot be moved independently: In general, the number of DoFs is smaller than the number of joints.
   This structure is typical for parallel kinematic mechanisms, where the end-effector is connected to the base by several kinematic chains.

   An example is the four-bar linkage, which consists of four links and four joints.
-It can have one or two actuators and consequently one or two DOFs, despite having four joints.
+It can have one or two actuators and consequently one or two DoFs, despite having four joints.
 Furthermore, we can say that we have one (two) actuated joint and three (two) passive joints, which must satisfy the kinematic constraints of the mechanism.

 URDF
 #############